boytchev/viu/README.md

 ### TODO

 * restrict motion base on colission
-* add horizontal grooves for tile vertices
 * add braille notations
+* add some problems and explanations